esajdak/customCrafts/timeLog.md

 ## Week 7 ##
 About 20 minutes trying to troubleshoot why TomEE wasn't working with AWS deploy, turns out you just need to type the correctly url..
+Videos- about 1 hour
+Extra time spent on exercise- somewhere between 3 to 4 hours.